iot-lab/iot-lab.github.io/learn/tutorials/getting-started/cli-tools.md

     &lt;login&gt;@grenoble~$ nc m3-&lt;id2&gt; 20000
     </pre>

 4. Play with the firmware shell and read sensors value (e.g. type t+ENTER) or send radio packets (e.g. type s+ENTER).
-You can note that as the scheduler provides you some nodes with the same radio neighborhood, when you send a radio packet (eg. broadcast mode) from one node the other one should display good reception information on the serial port.
+You can note that as the scheduler provides you some nodes with the same radio neighborhood, when you send a radio packet (i.e. broadcast mode) from one node the other one should display good reception information on the serial port.

     <pre class="highlight">
     &lt;login&gt;@grenoble~$ nc m3-&lt;id1&gt; 20000